How to become a speech and language therapist

 What is a speech and language therapist?

-Speech and language therapists care for people who have speech and communication difficulties.
-They also help people with eating, drinking and swallowing problems.
+Speech and language therapists provide treatment, support, and care for children and adults with communication difficulties or eating, drinking and swallowing problems.

 Starting your career as a speech and language therapist